Normalized mutual information is a biased measure for classification and community detection: Results

-As an example of the performance of our favored measure of mutual information and competing measures, we describe in this section the results of an extensive series of tests in which these measures are used to score the output of various algorithms for network community detection.
-In these tests we use the popular Lancichinetti-Fortunato-Radicchi (LFR) graph model~\cite{LFR08} to generate random test networks with known community structure and realistic distributions of node degrees and group sizes, and then attempt to recover that structure using a variety of standard community detection algorithms, quantifying the accuracy of the recovery with six different measures: symmetrically normalized versions of the traditional mutual information, the adjusted mutual information, and the reduced mutual information, and asymmetrically normalized versions of the same.
-A number of studies have been performed in the past to test the efficacy of community detection algorithms on LFR benchmark networks~\cite{LF09,OLC11,YAT16,fortunato2016community}, but using only the symmetric non-reduced mutual information as a similarity measure.
+In one sense the previous example is unusual: there are relatively few cases like this of networks with known ground-truth communities to compare against.
+To get a more comprehensive picture of algorithm performance, therefore, researchers have turned to synthetic benchmark networks like those generated by the popular Lancichinetti-Fortunato-Radicchi (LFR) graph model~\cite{LFR08}, which creates networks with known community structure and realistic distributions of node degrees and group sizes.
+A~number of studies have been performed in the past to test the efficacy of community detection algorithms on LFR benchmark networks~\cite{LF09,OLC11,YAT16,fortunato2016community}, but using only the symmetrically normalized, non-reduced mutual information as a similarity measure.
 Our results indicate that this measure can produce biased outcomes and we recommend the asymmetric reduced mutual information instead.

 The LFR model contains a number of free parameters that control the size of the networks generated, their degree distribution, the distribution of community sizes, and the relative probability of within- and between-group edges.
-(We give further details on the LFR generative process in Appendix~\ref{app:benchmarking}.)
-We find that the distributions of degrees and community sizes do not significantly impact the relative performance of the various algorithms tested and that performance differences are driven primarily by the size~$n$ of the networks and the mixing parameter~$\mu$ that controls the ratio of within/between-group connections, so our tests focus on performance as a function of these variables.
+(See Section~\ref{app:benchmarking} in the Supplementary Materials for details of the LFR generative process.)
+We find that the distributions of degrees and community sizes do not significantly impact the relative performance of the various algorithms tested and that performance differences are driven primarily by the size~$n$ of the networks and the mixing parameter~$\mu$ that controls the ratio of connections within and between groups, so our tests focus on performance as a function of these parameters.